ikizir/HohhaDynamicXOR/README.md

 He's a professional on what he's doing.
 He looks so confident and mixes so good some truth with lies that, even me, I was about to believe him, when I first saw what he wrote!

-He even has a program which does "reveals" the key in a "few seconds"!
+He even has a program which "reveals" the key in a "few seconds"!

 Then I realized: That program, and all his algorithmic system needs to know "the key" in order to function!
 Yes!
-You don't hear wrong!
+You don't misunderstand!
 The translation of all that "scientific looking bullshit" is that "he can reveal the key, if he has the key"!

 Information theory supposes that "everything but the key cannot be secret to the attacker".